RocksDB

 - Binary search: Sort file data by

-and use binary search to complete the search for a specifickey
+keyand use binary search to complete the search for a specifickey,O(logN). - Hash: Divide the data into different

-where the data is located through the hash function, and then traverse a small amount of data in thebucket
+bucketsusing a hash, and when querying some data, get thebucketwhere the data is located through the hash function, and then traverse a small amount of data in thebucket. - B+ tree: Using

-methods can reduce the read of external files - External files: Save the data as logs and create a
+B+trees orISAMmethods can reduce the read of external files - External files: Save the data as logs and create a

-or search tree to map the corresponding file.
+hashor search tree to map the corresponding file.

 The above methods effectively improve the reading performance by arranging and storing data according to fixed data structures, but also increase a lot of random IO, losing good writing performance, especially when the amount of data is large.
-For example, when updating the structure of Hash
+For example, when updating the structure of Hash and B+ Tree, part of the data needs to be moved, resulting in random IO.

 So how to ensure that the data is sorted in a certain order and then written to the disk in sequence, and support fast data retrieval?
 It sounds contradictory, but LSM does this.